aaaryannn777/Generative-Drone-Frame-Optimization/README.md

 This project demonstrates the complete engineering workflow involved in designing a lightweight quadcopter frame using **Autodesk Fusion 360 Generative Design**.

-The objective was to minimize structural mass while maintaining adequate strength, stiffness, and manufacturability.
+The objective was to minimise structural mass while maintaining adequate strength, stiffness, and manufacturability.
 The project includes:

 - CAD modelling
 - Generative Design study setup